 What can I do, if I stripped a screw?

 In this case you must visit your local authorized Marker dealer.
 Your safety is not guaranteed if the connection of ski and binding is incorrect.
 But, don’t panic: your Marker dealer can usually repair a stripped screw.
 If You do not know who to contact, visit our Company/Contact on this website to find your nearest dealer.

 What do I have to do, if my brakes do not fit on my Freeride skis?

 If you ski on wide powder or free-ride skis, you might need special wide brakes.
 For Marker bindings You can get 85, 90, 110 and 136 mm wide brakes as an accessory.
 It is very important to have brakes that work properly, otherwise your skis can turn into a dangerous weapon!
 Your authorized Marker dealer can order wide brakes for you and mount them.
-If you do need further assistance, please get in touch with us.
-Otherwise you can buy brakes in the accessories section.
+If you do need further assistance, check our contact page to contact your national distributor.